litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

         :emphasize-lines: 64-68
         :linenos:

-Removing Data: The ``remove`` method accepts the primary key of the row you want to delete
+Removing Data: The ``remove`` method accepts the primary key of the row you want to delete:

     .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_repository_crud.py
         :language: python